thanatchon36/gemini-candlestick/README.md

 9. **George Lane**: Assigned to evaluate the Stochastic Oscillator indicator and provide expert insights.
 10. **Marc Chaikin**: Entrusted with the analysis of the Chaikin Money Flow indicator and delivering comprehensive opinions.

-## Features
+## Key Features

-- **Data Acquisition:** Efficiently downloads historical candlestick data for selected stocks from the S&P 100 and Nasdaq 100 indices using the `yfinance` library.
+- **Data Acquisition:** Efficiently retrieves historical candlestick data for selected stocks from the S&P 100 and Nasdaq 100 indices utilizing the `yfinance` library.
-- **Technical Analysis:** Computes a comprehensive suite of technical indicators, including:
+- **Technical Analysis:** Conducts a comprehensive analysis by computing various technical indicators, including:
     - Relative Strength Index (RSI)
     - Moving Average Convergence Divergence (MACD)
     - Bollinger Bands